Vinoshan/Challenge-7-README-Generator/README.md

 ## Installation

-To use the Challenge-7-README-Generator, follow these steps:
+To use the README-Generator, follow these steps:

 1. Clone the GitHub repository to your local machine.
 2. Open a terminal and navigate to the project's root directory.